nitinparasa/LSRE-Nitin-Parasa/Seminars/seminarnotes.md

 **Paper 2:**

+[4] Svensson, Richard Berntsson, and Björn Regnell.
+"A Case Study Evaluation of the Guideline-Supported QUPER Model for Elicitation of Quality Requirements."
+Requirements Engineering: Foundation for Software Quality.
+Springer International Publishing, 2015.
+230-246.

 - One of most prominent factor for product is to make sure it meets the quality requirements, one such model for planning the quality releases is QUPER.
 The most challenging issues that could be raised for the organisations which develop such kind products are high market competitors and future demands from the customers.
 This paper discusses the working of QUPER a model developed to support high-level decision making in release planning of quality requirements.
 The main objective of release planning as mentioned is to maximize the benefits where 'benefit' has no explicit definiton.
 The author portrayed a few studies that stresses on strategic releae planning of quality requirements.
 One of them by Svahnberg et al. portray two methods addressing quality requirements 1.
 Quantitative Win-Win model 2.
 QUPER model stressing on quality and cost constraints.
 The author exemplifies the QUPER model and presents a full description of the application of this model in a company and various lessons learned.
 - Related work by Svahnberg et al. identified 24 different strategic release planning techniques where 14 are original and the other 10 being derived from them.
 The author states that two main factors motivated for the evolution of QUPER model: 1.
 A direct need of the industry 2.
 Lack of a suitable model to fulfil this criteria.
 - Qualitative research was used to evaluate the QUPER model and finding enlisted.
 Several practitioners believe that QUPER is very easy to understand and does not require much time to apply in industrial environment.
 The guidelines provide all the necessary information to apply for industrial practices.
 Few practitioners also agree that all steps are not mandatory to be performed.
 Some feel that model should not be too complicated and should be a “light model”.
 From the interviews that have been conducted during the empirical research new approaches for finding the breakpoints were discovered like his/her own experience of estimates, comparison with competitors, access the database and market analysis.
 From the research few also felt the importance of workshops to educate about the QUPER model.
 It is also important to understand that QUPER cannot be applied for all the quality requirements and QUPER should be used from the very beginning to the end of the project.
 In general the paper talks about QUPER, the steps involved in QUPER and also the evaluation of the model for industrial practice.

 **Paper 3:**

+[5] Svensson, Richard Berntsson, Thomas Olsson, and Björn Regnell.
+"Introducing support for release planning of quality requirements—an industrial evaluation of the QUPER model."
+Software Product Management, 2008.
+IWSPM'08.
+Second International Workshop on.
+IEEE, 2008.

 - Market driven product development and release planning have become most necessary part of the software industry.
 Due to increase in market driven development the role of product manager and project management have become very crucial.
 Release planning guarantees overall success of the project.
 To support release planning and mapping of the quality requirements a quality performance model has been developed.
 This particular article investigates on the implementation of QUPER (Quality Performance) in large scale software industries.
 The QUPER model was developed in 3 steps: 1.
 Problem definition 2.
 Model definition 3.Model validation.
 This model supports prioritisation and road mapping of the quality requirements.
 From this model quality was identified as a continuous and non-linear attribute.
 Few goals were selected for the development of the QUPER model: robustness to uncertainties, ease of use, domain relevance.
 - The QUPER domain view has three different break points utility breakpoint, differentiation breakpoint and saturation breakpoint.
 The QUPER cost view represents the non- linear relationship between cost and quality.
 QUPER roadmap view visualises the benefit breakpoints and cost benefits in relation with the quality and supports the release planning of the product.
 This presents the generic nature of QUPER.
 The evaluation of the QUPER, the following are few steps that are used for QUPER benefit view 1.Define quality aspects 2.Estimation of the current quality 3.Estimate the breakpoints and 4.Decide on actual targets of the upcoming releases.